Technology News

 Remote workers and younger adults building their social networks are among those turning to these digital tools.
 The normalization of online dating has reduced stigma, paving the way for apps focused purely on friendship.
 Appfigures estimates over a dozen such apps have driven approximately $16 million in U.S. consumer spending so far in 2026.
 They have also garnered millions of downloads.

 These platforms offer a structured alternative to spontaneous, in-person interactions.
 By clearly signaling intent, they reduce the ambiguity and potential awkwardness of approaching strangers in public settings.
-The goal is to facilitate connections based on shared interests and activities.
+The goal is to make possible connections based on shared interests and activities.

 Established Players and New Entrants